GLOBALG.A.P. IFA Certification & Compliance Consulting Services

 -

-Supply Chain & Buyer Requirement Mapping to IFA v6
+Supply Chain & Buyer Requirement Mapping to GLOBALG.A.P.
+IFA

 -

-What It Is: An analysis that maps retailer, importer and processor expectations against IFA v6 clauses across your supply chains.
+What It Is: An analysis that maps retailer, importer and processor expectations against GLOBALG.A.P.
+IFA clauses across your supply chains.

 -